synesthesiam/voice2json/docs/sentences.md

-# Voice Command Language
+# Template Language

-Voice commands are recognized by voice2json from a set of sentences that you define in your [profile](profiles.md).
-These are stored in an [ini file](https://docs.python.org/3/library/configparser.html) whose "values" are simplified [JSGF grammars](https://www.w3.org/TR/jsgf/).
+Voice commands are recognized by `voice2json` from a set of **template sentences** that you define in your [profile](profiles.md).
+These are stored in an [ini file](https://docs.python.org/3/library/configparser.html) (`sentences.ini`) whose  section values are simplified [JSGF grammars](https://www.w3.org/TR/jsgf/).
 The set of all sentences *represented* in these grammars is used to create an [ARPA language model](https://cmusphinx.github.io/wiki/arpaformat/) and an intent recognizer.
+See [the whitepaper](whitepaper.md) for details.

 ## Motivation

-The combination of an ini file and JSGF is arguably an abuse of two file formats, so why do this?
-At a minimum, voice2json needs a set of sentences, grouped by intent, in order to train the speech and intent recognizers.
-A fairly pleasant way to express this in text is as follows:
+The combination of an ini file and JSGF is arguably an abuse of *two* file formats, so why do this?
+At a minimum, `voice2json` needs a set of sentences, grouped by intent, in order to train the speech and intent recognizers.
+A fairly pleasant way to express this in text (I think) is as follows:

 ```
 [Intent 1]